-Each location will reduce GHG emissions from its fleet and report annually on its progress.
-Locations will implement strategies to reduce emissions from University-owned or operated fleet vehicles to align with UC's 2025 carbon neutrality goals (as defined in the Climate Protection sections of this Policy).
+1. Each location will reduce GHG emissions from its fleet and report annually on its progress.
+Locations shall-will implement strategies to reduce fleet emissions and improve the fuel efficiency of all-from uUniversity-owned or operated fleet vehicles to align with UC's 2025 carbon neutrality goals (as defined in the Climate Protection sections of this Policy).and equipment where practical options exist through acquisition and fleet operation protocols.
 Carbon neutral fleets can be achieved if vehicles produce no tailpipe emissions, use a clean transportation fuel, and/or if carbon offsets are purchased.